-I was ‘brought up in the Lord’ and had the best upbringing and childhood anyone could ever ask for.
-I am not bitter towards the Fellowship or anyone still ‘in the Lord’ – it will always be a part of who I am and I still am friends with ‘saints‘ (although historically these friendships don’t stand much of a chance).
+I was brought up in the Lord and had the best upbringing and childhood anyone could ever ask for.
+I am not bitter towards the Fellowship or anyone still there – it will always be a part of who I am and I still am friends with saints (although historically these friendships don’t stand much of a chance).

-My first real confrontation with ideas that opposed the doctrine of the Revival Fellowship happened whilst enrolled in a ”Christian” high school.
-Here I was challenged by ‘wishy-washy’ Christians who said faith alone was needed for salvation and that speaking in tongues was not important or even ”for today”.
-Over a period of 5 years I became very well versed in both this ”false doctrine’ and the Revival Fellowship’s defense.
-At the time I didn’t think too much about why there were two different versions or how it was possible to argue opposing ideas out of the same book – given that it was God’s inspired Word.
+My first real confrontation with ideas that opposed the doctrine of the Revival Fellowship happened whilst enrolled in a Christian high school.
+(Perhaps this is why the Pastor’s Manual characterises these as “dangerous for the spiritual well-being of our children”.)
+Here I was challenged by wishy-washy Christians who said faith alone was needed for salvation and that speaking in tongues was not important or even ‘for today’.
+Over a period of 5 years I became very well versed in both this false doctrine and the RF defense.
+At the time I didn’t think too much about why there were two different versions or how it was possible to argue opposing ideas out of the same book – given that it was God’s infallible Word.

 I had assumed that the more I search the scriptures – the clearer things would become.
 This couldn’t be further from actuality: one by one, each avenue I explored I encountered critical issues.
-For example, the multifaceted and contradicting nature of God, a plethora of discrepancies within the Bible and numerics, Jesus as God, tongues as a sign and the myth of creation etc
+This included the multifaceted and contradicting nature of God, a plethora of discrepancies within the Bible, Jesus as God, tongues as a sign and the teachings on creationism.

 It soon became evident that the only reason I kept attending the meetings was out of habit, guilt and indecision as to what I should do or believe instead.